dbbotkin/Fluke289_data_access/README.md

 I have a couple of other logging meters (Uni-T 61E, for example) that will output readings to a PC and MooshiMeter that logs via Bluetooth, also to another device.
 Not even in the same league as Fluke 28X series.

-What would be better for me would be the ability to access the Fluke 289 recorded data directly, 'read-only' of course, much in the same way as getting data from a modern Keithley or Keysight bench meter.
+What would be better would be the ability to access the Fluke 289 recorded data directly, 'read-only' of course, much in the same way as getting data from a modern Keithley or Keysight bench meter.
 To that end, I'm contributing to a long-standing 289 eevblog forum thread:https://www.eevblog.com/forum/reviews/going-further-with-the-fluke-289

 This is not an exercise in 'reverse-engineering' or alternative firmware creation, just a little probing with Python into features documented in the Remote Interface Specification using a Fluke IR USB interface.